 Cycle time is the time you need to complete something that you've started working on.
 This is one of the most important performance metrics in the Kanban world.

-In the Cycle time article, we clarified the difference between cycle time and lead time and we showed how cycle time could be configured in the system.
+In the Cycle time article, we showed how cycle time could be configured in the system.

 Generally, the cycle time chart shows how much time it took for a card to make it to Done.

 Usually, the Workspace managers and the Project Manager analyze it to see why things are taking longer than expected, to spot bottleneck in the process and to support their teams if extra effort/resources are required to complete a given task.